siberianfox/tinygwiki/TinyG-Configuration.md

 </pre>

 ### $JV - Set JSON verbosity
-If you are using JSON mode with high-speed files (many short lines at high feed rates) you probably want setting 2, 3 or 4.
+If you are using JSON mode with high-speed files (many short lines at high feed rates) you probably want setting 3 or 4.
 You may also want to change the baud rate to 230400.
 <pre>
 $jv=0      - Silent   - No response is provided for any command
 $jv=1      - Footer   - Returns footer only - no command echo, gcode blocks or messages
-$jv=2      - Messages - Returns footer, messages (exception messages and gcode comment messages)
+$jv=2      - Messages - Returns footers, exception messages and gcode comment messages
-$jv=3      - Configs  - Returns footer, messages, config commands
+$jv=3      - Configs  - Returns footer, messages, config command body
-$jv=4      - Linenum  - Returns footer, messages, config commands, gcode line numbers if present omitted
+$jv=4      - Linenum  - Returns footer, messages, config command body, and gcode line numbers if present
-$jv=5      - Verbose  - Returns footer, messages, config commands, gcode blocks
+$jv=5      - Verbose  - Returns footer, messages, config command body, and gcode blocks
 </pre>

 ### $TV - Set Text mode verbosity